FredHutch/s3tagcrawler/README.md

 ## What the program does

-For each line in the CSV, `upload_and_tag` will upload all `*.fastq` and `*.fastq.gz` files to the specified bucket and prefix, with the appropriate tags.
+For each line in the CSV, `upload_and_tag` will upload file(s) at the specified path in `/fh/fast` to the specified S3 bucket and prefix, with the defined tags.
+If a path to a directory is given, all the files in the directory will be uploaded if `data_type == 0`, or only those files ending in `.fastq` and `.fastq.gz` if `data_type == 1`.
+If the path includes a filename, only that file will be uploaded.
 If a file with the same name already exists, the program will not overwrite it, but will indicate in its output that the file already exists.

-## To tag only (no uploading)
+## To tag only (without uploading)

 Use the `-t` (or `--tag-only`) option.
 Adding this option will cause the program to do the following, for each row in the input CSV file: